PraveshChauhn/Project-Food-Park-Analysis-/README.md

-# SQL Project: Data Analysis for Food Nation – A Food Delivery Company
+# SQL Project: Data Analysis for FooDrive – A Food Delivery Company
 ### Overview
 This project showcases my ability to work with relational databases using SQL.
-I’ve built and analyzed a fictional food delivery platform called Dishcover, where I used PostgreSQL to create schemas, clean data, and solve business problems through real-world SQL queries.
+I’ve built and analyzed a fictional food delivery platform called FooDrivef, where I used PostgreSQL to create schemas, clean data, and solve business problems through real-world SQL queries.

-Food Nation is refer to nation's food which reflecting the goal of exploring food ordering patterns and business performance insights in the restaurant delivery ecosystem.
+FooDrive is refer to nation's food which reflecting the goal of exploring food ordering patterns and business performance insights in the restaurant delivery ecosystem.

 In addition to SQL analysis, I’ve also created a Power BI dashboard to visualize key insights from the dataset — making trends, patterns, and outliers easier to interpret and present.

 ### Project Highlights
-✅ Created and managed a PostgreSQL database (dishcover_db) ✅ Designed normalized tables for customers, restaurants, orders, deliveries, and riders ✅ Imported structured CSV data into each table
+✅ Created and managed a PostgreSQL database (FooDrive_db) ✅ Designed normalized tables for customers, restaurants, orders, deliveries, and riders ✅ Imported structured CSV data into each table
 ✅ Cleaned and handled null/missing data